NSLS-II/lsdc/docs/source/architecture/overview.rst

 LSDC Server
     The server script that runs on specific machines that co-ordinates with the GUI and other systems.

-mxtools
-    These are scripts that are to be shared between AMX and FMX, but are not common with NYX, which has its own nyxtools.
-    Scripts initially developed for the Jupyter notebooks can be brought into mxtools then made available in both Jupyter notebooks and LSDC.
-    The other main use case is for defining Ophyd objects and Bluesky scan objects that are different between AMX/FMX and NYX due to hardware differences.

 Microservices
     A set of microservices that support LSDC with sample management (Amostra) and configuration management (Conftrak)